TheCountt/config-mgt-ansible/thirteen.md

      when: load_balancer_is_required

-Now you can make use of env-vars\uat.yml file to define which loadbalancer to use in UAT environment by setting respective environmental variable to true.
+Now you can make use of *env-vars\uat.yml* file to define which loadbalancer to use in UAT environment by setting respective environmental variable to true.

 You will activate load balancer, and enable nginx by setting these in the respective environment’s env-vars file.

 enable_nginx_lb: true

 load_balancer_is_required: true

-The same must work with apache LB, so you can switch it by setting respective environmental variable to true and other to false.
+The same must work with apache LB, so you can switch it by setting respective environmental variable to true and nginx to false.

+enable_apache_lb: true

+load_balancer_is_required: true

-To test this, you can update inventory for each environment and run Ansible against each environment.
+To test this, change the directory to *config-mgt-ansible*, you can update inventory for each environment and run Ansible against each environment.

+*cd confiig-mgt-ansible*

+*ansible-playbooks -i inventory/uat playybooks/site.yml*